You're reading docs for Nextly Alpha. APIs may change between releases.

 Admin Panel

 Nextly includes a full admin interface at /admin with role-based access control, a media library, and rich text editing.
-The admin panel works with both code-first and Schema Builder-created content.
+The admin panel works with both code-first and Visual Schema Builder content.
+See Admin Panel for the full overview.

 Prerequisites